shorn/tater/doc/tanstack-router-dislike.md

 on this.
 Which is understandable, given the router hasn't had its first release yet.

+Note: the issue is about **type-checking** - this repo shows that router can *function* with MUI, but I just can't figure out how to use MUI components while maintaining the router's type-checking.

+I'm not blaming router here - it's just that they're two completely separate codebases with their own complicated typing arrangements.

 ## Example documentation doesn't work in Firefox